sungsoo-ahn/2025/_posts/2025-04-28-building-blocks-of-differentially-private-training.md

 Now consider an alternative scheme where  $$z_1 = -z_2$$, then
 $$\theta_2 = \theta_0 - \eta(h_1 + h_1) $$

 The noise cancels out.
-However, releaseing $$\theta_2$$ clearly offers no privacy guarantees at all.
+However, releasing $$\theta_2$$ clearly offers no privacy guarantees at all.
 While this specific scheme isn't DP, it illustrates how correlating noise across steps that process the same data could reduce total variance.
 Then, the question becomes how to do so in a DP way.

 ### The Matrix Factorization Framework